 The AAVMC Billy E. Hooper Award for Distinguished Service is presented by the AAVMC to an individual whose leadership and vision has made a significant contribution to academic veterinary medicine and the veterinary profession.

 Dr. Green became dean of the Texas A&M College of Veterinary Medicine and Biomedical Sciences in 2009 and oversaw many ambitious projects at the college, including construction of the Veterinary & Biomedical Education Complex, establishment of the Center for Educational Technologies, Office of Innovation and Entrepreneurship, Global One Health, and Equine Initiatives.
 She also developed inter-university partnerships designed to increase the number of DVM graduates and graduate students, and address issues facing food animal and rural practice veterinary medicine in Texas.
 Dr. Green has a special interest in the future of veterinary medicine and the innovations that will help ensure a thriving profession.
 She was recently named a senior advisor and consultant for the Animal Policy Group in Washington, D.C. and will complete her tenure as dean in June 2020.

-The Association of American Veterinary Medical Colleges (AAVMC) is a nonprofit membership organization working to protect and improve the health and welfare of animals, people and the environment around the world by advancing academic veterinary medicine.
+The American Association of Veterinary Medical Colleges (AAVMC) is a nonprofit membership organization working to protect and improve the health and welfare of animals, people and the environment around the world by advancing academic veterinary medicine.
 Members include 52 accredited veterinary medical colleges in the United States, Canada, Mexico, the Caribbean, Europe, Australia, Asia and New Zealand.– 30 –